last update: July 30, 2018

 Diver City Tokyo

-The latest shopping center opened in Odaiba, inaugurated in 2012.
+The most recent shopping center in Odaiba, opened in 2012.

-In addition to various shops and restaurants, this mall has quickly become very famous for its giant statue of Gundam
+In addition to the various shops and restaurants, this mall is super popular thanks to a giant statue of Gundam Unicorn

-) where a large number of models of the series are displayed, and a shop where you can find any kind of merchandise dedicated to the famous robot.
+(opening hours 10-21), basically a large store where you can find any kind of merchandise dedicated to the famous robot, as well as gunpla

-Lastly, on the 2nd floor of this shopping center there is also a Gundam Cafe
+On the 2F there is also a Gundam Cafe

 (another Gundam Cafe is located in Akihabara